 Period: April 1, 2016 – December 31, 2018 (2 years and 9 months)

-Numerical goal: 30% female leader ratio within the domestic Shiseido Group within FY2016
+Numerical goal: 30% female leader ratio within Shiseido Group (Japan) within FY2016

-Scope of domestic Shiseido Group, includes Shiseido Company, Limited and Shiseido Japan Co., Ltd., Shiseido Parlour Co., Ltd., IPSA Co., Ltd., FT Shiseido Co., Ltd., and Japan Retail Innovation Co., Ltd.
+The scope of domestic Shiseido Group includes Shiseido Company, Limited; Shiseido Japan Co., Ltd.; Shiseido Parlour Co., Ltd.; IPSA Co., Ltd.; FT Shiseido Co., Ltd.; and Japan Retail Innovation Co., Ltd.